3: DNA Profiling

 Use the provided DNA gel profile to determine paternity.
 Each band in the gel corresponds to a DNA fragment.
 Fragments are inherited; thus, the child's DNA will have overlapping fragments with the true father.

-RFLP Paternity Testing (HARD)
+Identifying RFLP Paternity Testing Results (HARD, 9 Males)

 The Question